gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 does not even merit the name.
 It is the business of art to copy nature, and the painter is not to be trusted who exaggerates graces and conceals blemishes.

-No man in deed is born without faults, but he is best who has the least; and the wise will think that nothing which concerns mankind is devoid of interest.
+No man indeed is born without faults, but he is best who has the least; and the wise will think that nothing which concerns mankind is devoid of interest.
 There is no certainty in worldly matters, and no
 <!-- 45 --> perfect happiness; good is mixed with evil, and virtue with vice.
 Wherefore, if things spoken in
 commendation of a man's disposition or conduct are pleasant to the ear, it should not be taken amiss if his